dbwk18/HCI-DesignProject/README.md

  : Here consists several pages that user actually view.
 There are 'Main Page' that user first sees when we access to the url, and 'Project Page' and 'Subtask Page' that user can see when clicks Project Manager button.
 - src/Routes.js
  : Here we define each path for pages, and implement page-routing for page navigation using 'react-router-dom'.

+### Before Start ###

+- **You cannot add more than one schedule for each day**.
+For example, You cannot add two schedules where one is from 5/16 to 5/19, and another one is from 5/18 to 5/20 because 5/18 and 5/19 are overlapped.
+If you add such schedules, two schedules will be overlapped.
+We couldn't fix this because of complexity of task and design issue.
+Since we place feedback icon on the right top of the schedule, we cannot stack two schedules in one day(if then, feedback icon of one schedule will be placed on other schedule).
+We will discuss about it and fix it.
+- **You cannot add a schedule that starting month and ending month are different**.
+For example, you cannot add a schedule that starts at 5/30 and ends at 6/2 because and 5 and 6 are different.
+Since our design is discrete(Not continuously connected between months), it is hard to leave feedback, or set schedule in such cases.

 ### 2021/05/21 업데이트